antalpha-com/MPC_BIP32_Hardened_Child_Key/docs/User Manual.md

 - Since this project uses the ABY framework, the requirements are similar to ABY.

 - The **Linux distribution** of your choice .
-This project was developed and tested with Ubuntu18.04.
+(This project currently only supports x86 architecture and was developed and tested with Ubuntu18.04)

 - **Required packages**: